isomerpages/moe-bendemeersec/_student-development/CCAs/Football.md

 <h4><strong>Overview of Football CCA</strong></h4>
 <p>Character building and leadership development are key priorities in our
 Football CCA where the importance of values, teamwork and leadership are emphasised.
-All our passionate young footballers seek to strive for sporting excellence by adopting a mindset of resilience and learning to put team success before personal accolades.</p>
+All our passionate young footballers strive for sporting excellence by adopting a mindset of resilience and learning to put team success before personal accolades.</p>
 <p>Our outcomes are possible through a robust support structure from the
 school to allow all footballers to develop and strengthen not only their football skills but their character and leadership abilities as well.</p>